 The European Citizen Science Association (ECSA) was set up to encourage the growth of citizen science in Europe, and to support the participation of the general public in research processes – across science, social science, humanities and the arts.

-ECSA is a membership association that brings together researchers, practitioners and citizens who want to increase the democratization of knowledge production.
+ECSA is a membership association that brings together many stakeholders who want to increase the democratization of knowledge production.
 We are open to both individual and organizational members; currently, our hundreds of members come from countries across the European Union and beyond.

 ECSA supports its members by coordinating citizen science projects, performing research on citizen science, and exchanging experiences and capacity-building.
 Most of our activities are led by members, and often organized through our thematic working groups.
 These working groups rely on volunteers, who commit their time and expertise to our activities.